 Shower heads and hoses fitted by the University should not be replaced by student purchased showers heads.
-All shower heads are cleaned via contractor every 3 months
+All shower heads are cleaned via contractor every 3 months as per ACOP L8 HSG 274 part 2.

 ACOP L8 is the shortened acronym for the approved code of practice "Legionnaires' disease: the control of legionella bacteria in water systems".